openshift/microshift/README.md

 kubectl secrets link default my_pull_secret --for=pull
 ```

-In stead of attaching the secret to a service account, one can also specify the pull secret under the pod spec, Refer to [this Kubernetes document](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) for more details.
+Instead of attaching the secret to a service account, one can also specify the pull secret under the pod spec, Refer to [this Kubernetes document](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) for more details.

 ### Contributing